Alternative Septic System Installation

 Septiclear Inc brings qualified, expert-level installation to every alternative septic system project.
 Our licensed installers and system designers work directly with soil scientists and environmental engineers to produce custom-designed, code-compliant systems that pass inspection the first time.

 We don’t cut corners on site assessment.
 Before we install anything, we complete a full soil profile analysis, measure the perc rate, evaluate the water table depth, and confirm bedrock clearance.
-That data drives every design decision — from selecting a mound-based system over a drip-irrigated one to sizing the dosing chamber and setting the hydraulic conductivity parameters.
+That data drives every design decision – from whether to build a raised mound-based system or a drip-irrigated one, to sizing the dosing chamber, setting ground drainage parameters, and determining hydraulic conductivity.

-Our team is certified to install aerobic treatment units, gravelless pipe systems, chamber systems, and pressure distribution systems.
+Our team is certified to install aerobic treatment units, gravelless pipe systems, chamber systems, and pressure distribution systems, along with all supporting air injection equipment.
 We pull every permit, coordinate with the inspector and regulator, and document the entire process for your records.

 Septiclear Inc uses only top-rated, prefabricated and precast components from trusted manufacturers.
-We back our installations with a workmanship guarantee and remain available for post-installation monitoring, alarm system checks, and effluent sampling.
+We back our installations with a workmanship guarantee and remain available for ongoing maintenance, post-installation monitoring, alarm system checks, and effluent sampling – so every aspect of your system is covered.

-Choosing professional alternative septic system installation means protecting your property value, staying compliant with local regulations, and keeping your groundwater clean.
+Choosing professional alternative septic system installation means protecting your property value, staying compliant with local regulations, and keeping your groundwater and community water supply clean.
 Septiclear Inc delivers all three.

 Signs You Need Alternative Septic System Installation

-1. Your property failed a conventional perc test: When soil percolation rates fall outside the acceptable range for a standard drain field, a conventional system won’t absorb effluent properly.
-A mound system or sand filter system can compensate for low hydraulic conductivity in clay-based or compacted soils.
+1. Your property failed a conventional perc test: When soil percolation rates fall outside the acceptable range for a standard drain field and a sewer line connection is not available, a conventional system won’t absorb effluent properly.
+A mound system or system sand filter can compensate for low hydraulic conductivity in clay-based or compacted natural soils.

-2. Your existing system is failing or malfunctioning: Sewage backup in the home, wet spots over the leach field, or surfacing effluent near the absorption field are clear signs the current system can’t handle the hydraulic load.
+2. Your existing system is failing or malfunctioning: Sewage backup in the home, wet spots over the leach fields or chamber leach field, or surfacing effluent near the absorption field are clear signs the current system can’t release treated water at the required controlled rate.
 Alternative septic system installation replaces the failing components with an engineered solution sized for your actual wastewater output.

 3. Your lot has a high water table or shallow bedrock: When the water table sits too close to the surface or bedrock limits excavation depth, a below-grade system can’t maintain the required separation distance.
-A mound-based or elevated drip irrigation system solves this by raising the soil absorption system above the limiting layer.
+A raised mound-based system or pressurized drip irrigation system solves this by elevating the soil absorption system above the limiting layer.

 4. You’re on a small or irregularly shaped lot: Tight setback requirements from property lines, easements, and water sources can make conventional drain field placement impossible.
-A modular or low-pressure pipe system fits into constrained spaces that a standard leach field can’t occupy.
+A modular plastic chamber leach system or low-pressure pipe system fits into constrained space that a standard leach field can’t occupy.

 5. Your local health department requires advanced treatment: Some jurisdictions mandate nitrogen-reducing or phosphorus-reducing systems near sensitive water bodies.
 An aerobic treatment unit or constructed wetland meets those effluent-compliant discharge standards where a conventional septic tank and drain field won’t qualify for a permit.